sf-wdi-37/ruby-oop-reading/readme.md

-### Class Methods, Class Variables, and `self`
+## Class Methods, Class Variables, and `self`

-Now, there may be moments where we want to get or set properties and behaviors that relate to all instances of a class, as a group.
+Now, there may be moments where we want to get or set properties and behaviors that relate to the class itself or to all instances of a class, as a group.
 In this case, we need to explore class methods and class variables.

 Class methods and class variables are used when data pertains to more than just an instance of a class.

+### Class Variable

 Let's imagine that we want to keep count of all cars that were instantiated.
 We use a class variable, indicated by `@@`.

 ```ruby